Ulysses (novel): Theatre

 Ulysses in Nighttown, based on Episode 15 ("Circe"), premiered off-Broadway in 1958, with Zero Mostel as Bloom; it debuted on Broadway in 1974.

+In 1960, London's Unity Theatre staged Bloomsday, an adaptation by Allan McClelland (who also directed) with sets and lighting by Sean Kenny.
+Joe MacColum played Bloom, with Helen Gold as Molly, Denys Hawthorne as Dedalus, and Michael Gambon as Mulligan.

 In 2006, playwright Sheila Callaghan's Dead City, a contemporary stage adaptation of the book set in New York City, and featuring the male figures Bloom and Dedalus reimagined as female characters Samantha Blossom and Jewel Jupiter, was produced in Manhattan by New Georges.

 In 2012, an adaption was staged in Glasgow, written by Dermot Bolger and directed by Andy Arnold.
 The production first premiered at the Tron Theatre, and later toured in Dublin, Belfast, Cork, made an appearance at the Edinburgh Festival, and was performed in China.
 In 2017 a revised version of Bolger's adaption, directed and designed by Graham McLaren, premiered at Ireland's national theatre, the Abbey Theatre in Dublin, as part of the 2017 Dublin Theatre Festival.
 It was revived in June 2018, and the script was published by Oberon Books.

 In 2013, a new stage adaptation of the novel, Gibraltar, was produced in New York by the Irish Repertory Theatre.
 It was written by and starred Patrick Fitzgerald and directed by Terry Kinney.
 This two-person play focused on the love story of Bloom and Molly, played by Cara Seymour.